 match rules to route controllers, then this may lead to undesired behavior.

-A better way might be to dedicate a controller for the API root.
-You would add a
+A better way might be to dedicate a controller for the API root, which would prevent actions and

 Now you can route the root in the